 Introduces the chemistry and chemical reactions of permanent wave solutions and relaxers.
 Provide instructions in the applications of permanent waves and hair relaxers.
 Precautions and special problems involved in applying permanent waves and relaxers will be emphasized.
 Application of perms and relaxers on live models is included.
 Topics include: permanent wave techniques, safety procedures, chemical relaxer techniques, and permanent wave and chemical relaxer, application procedures on manikins, timed permanent wave, timed relaxer applications, safety precautions, and Hazardous Duty Standard Act.

-BARB 1050 - Science: Anatomy and Physiology
+Pre-requisites: All Required BARB 1050 - Science: Anatomy and Physiology Co-requisites: All Required